lyndon025/playtested/src/content/article/2023-10-03-a-turn-based-fifa--how-bypass-the-infinite-loading-and-beta-impressions---ea-sports-fc-ta.md

 ---
-title: "A turn-based FIFA? | How bypass the infinite loading and Beta Impressions - EA Sports FC Tactical"
+author: lyndonguitar
+category: Review
-description: "EA Sports FC Tactical is a football mobile game with a unique twist to it's gameplay.
-It's tactical turn-based instead of real-time."
+description: EA Sports FC Tactical is a football mobile game with a unique twist to it's gameplay.
+It's tactical turn-based instead of real-time.
+featured: false
 pubDate: 2023-10-03
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "ea-sports-fc™-tactical"]
+tags:
-featured: false
+- taptap
+- ea-sports-fc™-tactical
-thumb: ""
+thumb: ''
+title: A turn-based FIFA? | How bypass the infinite loading and Beta Impressions - EA Sports FC Tactical
 ---

 EA Sports FC Tactical is a football mobile game with a unique twist to it's gameplay.
 It's tactical turn-based instead of real-time.